 While the pandemic has led to greater employment uncertainties, many companies are actually creating remote jobs to reduce overall workforce costs and provide a safer way to work.
 In fact, some companies are actually profiting from the crisis, with demand for labor rising in many fields.

-Whether you are looking for freelance work or a full or part-time job, there are positions in just about every.
+Whether you are looking for freelance work or a full or part-time job, there are positions in just about every field.
 Some websites have recently been created or updated to help those looking for work during the COVID-19 crisis, and others have been tried and tested for many years.
-Here is a breakdown of the best job search sites for remote work in 2020:
+Here is a breakdown of the best job search sites for remote work in 2022:

 Remote Job Search Sites During the COVID-19 Crisis